hughperkins/neonCl-underconstruction/README.md

 # What's this branch?

-This is a port in progress of nervana neon Kepler convolution kernels to OpenCL.
+This is a port of nervana neon Kepler convolution kernels to OpenCL.

 The original neon, documentation etc is at https://github.com/nervanasystems/neon

-## How to run something with it?
+## Correctness tests

 Test code is at:
 - [test_perf.py](test_perf.py)  For timings